accountabilitylab/civic-tech-tools-hackcorruption/ClimateFinanceTransparency/gcfdatamap.md

 # Purpose

-An interactive map detailing programme and project-level data being channeled through the Green Climate Fund, which allows users to zoom in or out.
+An interactive map published by the United Nations Framework Convention on Climate Change, detailing programme and project-level data being channeled through the Green Climate Fund, which allows users to zoom in or out.

 # Geography